Business Metrics¶

 Cross-model metrics¶

-Metrics can pull their measure, time, and slices from different semantic models.
+A metric can pull its measure, ts, and dimensions from different semantic models.
 Vulcan resolves the join paths automatically based on the joins defined in your semantic models.

 measure: users.active_users

-This metric uses the active_users measure and signup_date time from the users model, but slices by plan_type from the subscriptions model.
-The users model must have a join defined to subscriptions for this to work.
+This metric uses the active_users measure and signup_date time from the users model, but groups by plan_type from the subscriptions model.
+The users semantic model must have a join defined to subscriptions for this to work.

 Joins are required for cross-model references